fvilarinho/akamai-kubeslice/README.md

 ## Akamai Kubeslice

 ### Introduction
-This project has the intention to demonstrate the how to deploy a Kubeslice Enterprise in a multicloud environment.
+This project has the intention to demonstrate the how to deploy Kubeslice Enterprise in a multicloud environment.

 ### Requirements
 - [terraform 1.5.x](https://terraform.io)